Venezuela’s go-to test for fighting virus raising questions

 But it’s an inexact comparison since the rest of the region relies on the genetic swab test.

 Neighboring Colombia, for example, has conducted about 50,000 tests, all swabs.
-Mexico health undersecretary Hugo López-Gatell has openly expressed disdain for the antibody tests, comparing them to home pregnancy kits and saying they’re about as reliable as a coin toss.
+Mexico health undersecretary Hugo López-Gatell has expressed disdain for the antibody tests, saying they’re about as reliable as a coin toss.
 Chile has also ruled out using them as a diagnostic tool.

 “It’s complementary to what we are doing,” Chilean Health Minister Jaime Mañalich said.
 “But it doesn’t work for a general screening of the population.”

-The Wondfo test has won approval by an EU regulating agency, but some physicians warn that many exams are being pushed to market without rigorous testing.
-Specialists say it’s not yet known how sensitive many of them are.
+The Wondfo test has approval from an EU regulating agency, but some physicians warn that many exams are being pushed to market without rigorous testing and it’s not yet known how sensitive they are.

-Venezuelan officials say 143 coronavirus cases were confirmed during the second half of March, and 61 since the dramatic ramping up with the antibody tests.
+Venezuelan officials say 143 coronavirus cases were confirmed during the second half of March, and 61 since the dramatic ramping up with antibody tests.

-“What’s seen normally is that when a country increases testing, cases increase,” said Enrique Acosta, a researcher at the Max Planck Institute for Demographic Research in Germany.
+“What’s seen normally is that when a country increases testing, cases increase,” said Enrique Acosta, of the Max Planck Institute for Demographic Research in Germany.
 “I look at (Venezuela’s) numbers with concern.”

-The University of the Andes doctor said he and others initially approached the government about conducting genetic test screening from a local lab, as they had done during the 2009 H1N1 influenza pandemic, but officials shut down discussions saying the antibody tests would be used instead in much of the country.

 Experts say the antibody tests do have value as a broader public health tool and are likely to be used more around the world in the months ahead.

-“It does give you a snapshot of what is going on with the virus,” said Dr. Carl Fichtenbaum, an infectious disease specialist at the University of Cincinnati.
-“It’s probably a bottom number that you have.”
+“It does give you a snapshot of what is going on with the virus,” said Dr. Carl Fichtenbaum, an infectious disease specialist at the University of Cincinnati, but “it’s probably a bottom number.”

-Some physicians believe it’s possible the virus has not yet begun to spread widely in Venezuela, which could help explain the still-low case number.
-The country was largely cut off from the world even before the pandemic as many airlines pulled out due to the economic crisis, and severe gasoline shortages make even domestic travel difficult.
+Some physicians believe it’s possible the virus has not yet begun to spread widely in Venezuela, which could help explain the still-low case numbers.
+The country was largely cut off from the world even before the pandemic, and severe gasoline shortages make even domestic travel difficult.

-A strict quarantine put in place by Maduro – the first nationwide shutdown in Latin America – could also be slowing the virus’ spread.
+A strict quarantine – the first nationwide shutdown in Latin America – could also be slowing the virus.

-In the coastal state of Nueva Esparta, a military plane arrives about every three days to pick up nasal specimens for transport to the lab in Caracas for analysis.
+In the coastal state of Nueva Esparta, a military plane arrives about every three days to pick up nasal specimens for transport to the lab in Caracas.
 Until results come back, doctors must rely on potentially imperfect information from antibody testing.

-“It’s all we have right now,” said Dr. Elesban Gómez, president and director of the state’s public health unit.
+“It’s all we have right now,” said Dr. Elesban Gómez, head of the state’s public health unit.
 “It’s the only thing to guide us.”

 Christine Armario reported from Bogota, Colombia.
 Associated Press writers Eva Vergara in Santiago, Chile, and Christopher Sherman in Mexico City contributed to this report.